-- 1.1 This Planning Statement has been prepared on behalf of Caro Developments to support a planning application demolition of the existing buildings and structures and erection of a part seven, part six storey residential development comprising 103 apartments (C3 Use), with associated access, servicing, parking and landscaping. - 1.2 The application site is located in north Liverpool, on the edge of the Liverpool city centre boundary to the east of Great Homer Street. - 1.3 This Statement describes the proposals and examines the planning issues which they raise.
+- 1.1 This Planning Statement has been prepared on behalf of Caro Developments to support a Section 73 application to revise the previously approved plans under planning approval 17F/3307, to erect a part eight, part seven, part six and part five storey residential development comprising 93 flats (32x2 bed and 61x1 bed) and 2 studios following demolition of existing buildings with associated access, servicing, parking and landscaping. - 1.2 The revisions include the proposed reconfiguration of the internal layout to provide an increased number of units within the building from 93 flats to 127 units including studios.
+The external features, scale, massing and siting will remain as previously approved.
+The change in layout reflects the current demand in the market for studio and one bed apartments. - 1.3 The above approach has been agreed in principle with Senior Officers at Liverpool City Council prior to formal submission. - 1.4 The application site is located in north Liverpool, on the edge of the Liverpool city centre boundary to the east of Great Homer Street. - 1.5 This Statement describes the proposals and examines the planning issues which they raise.
 The scheme has taken due regard of a number of relevant and up-to-date policies as well as other material planning considerations.
-In developing these proposals, full regard has been given to the provision of Section 38(6) of the Planning and Compulsory Purchase act 2004. - 1.4 The general approach to, and content of, this application has been discussed with Senior Planning Officers of Liverpool City Council (LCC) prior to its submission with a formal pre-application meeting having taken place before the Application was submitted.
-These discussions have influenced the evolution of the scheme into its final form and the required supporting information which accompanies this application. - 1.5 Pre-application discussion has enabled a full list of documents which accompany this application to be identified and agreed.
-These are: - Design and Access Statement, prepared by Falconer Chester Hall; - Planning Statement (This document) prepared by Zerum Consult Ltd; - Landscape Strategy, prepared by Layer; - Transport Statement, prepared by Vectos; - Framework Travel Plan, prepared by Vectos; - Ground Conditions Report, prepared by Clancys; - Surface Water Drainage Strategy, prepared by Clancys; - Air Quality Assessment, prepared by Wardell Armstrong; - Arboricultural Survey, prepared by DEP; - Daylight/Sunlight Assessment, prepared by GIA; and - Noise Assessment, prepared by Wardell Armstrong.
+In developing these proposals, full regard has been given to the provision of Section 38(6) of the Planning and Compulsory Purchase act 2004. - 1.6 A full list of documents which accompany this application are as follows; - Design and Access Statement, prepared by Falconer Chester Hall; - Planning Statement (This document) prepared by Zerum; - Landscape Strategy, prepared by Layer; - Transport Statement, prepared by Vectos; - Framework Travel Plan, prepared by Vectos; - Ground Conditions Report, prepared by Clancys; - Surface Water Drainage Strategy, prepared by Clancys; - Air Quality Assessment, prepared by Wardell Armstrong; - Arboricultural Survey, prepared by DEP; - Daylight/Sunlight Assessment, prepared by GIA; and - Noise Assessment, prepared by Wardell Armstrong

-- 1.6 The application is also supported by a full set of plans and drawings including: site location plan, proposed site plans, proposed floor plans, elevations, sections, and various 3D model drawings, prepared by the scheme architects, Falconer Chester Hall. - 1.7 The following sections of this statement: - Provide context and describe the site and its surroundings; - Outlines the development proposals; - Summarises the National Planning Policy Framework and the Development Plan against which the proposals will be assessed; - Assesses the proposal against the Development Plan and any other material considerations; and - Concludes by summarising the main points raised in this document - 1.8 The assessment of both national and local policy considerations, takes as its starting point the development plan before taking account of relevant material planning considerations including the requirements of the National Planning Policy Framework and National Planning Policy Guidance.
+- 1.7 The application is also supported by a full set of plans and drawings including: site location plan, proposed site plans, proposed floor plans, elevations, sections, and various 3D model drawings, prepared by the scheme architects, Falconer Chester Hall. - 1.8 The following sections of this statement: - Provide context and describe the site and its surroundings; - Outlines the development proposals; - Summarises the National Planning Policy Framework and the Development Plan against which the proposals will be assessed; - Assesses the proposal against the Development Plan and any other material considerations; and - Concludes by summarising the main points raised in this document - 1.9 The assessment of both national and local policy considerations, takes as its starting point the development plan before taking account of relevant material planning considerations including the requirements of the National Planning Policy Framework and National Planning Policy Guidance.